slavkoss/fwphp/readme.md

     echo $pdown->text(file\_get\_contents($fle\_to\_displ\_path)) ;

-**WHAT**
+### WHAT

 1. FW core code - **globals for all sites** in zinc directory is less than 50 kB.
 Site fwphp (wit many learning examples) is 4 MB like Bludit flat files CMS.
    OctoberCMS site (not better, less pages) based on Laravel framework is ~20 times bigger, has complicated settings (Dashboard, control panel like Yoomla).

-    1.  **Config\_allsites.php** 17 kB contains global configs class which we change only for new functionality and testing
-    2.  **Autoload.php** 6 kB contains autoload class which includes namespaced classes global for all sites, different modules classes or external classes
-    3.  **Db\_allsites.php** 17 kB contains global PDO CRUD class CRUD methods cc, rr, uu, dd
-    4. ** Dbconn_allsites.php** class = singleton dbconnect to Oracle or MySQL or...
-        Contains 4 CRUD methods for any table : cc, rr, uu, dd.

-    4.  hdr, ftr

-Do not fear of lot of global and module variables.
+2. Do not fear of lot of global and module variables.
 Module and global config classes Home\_ctr.php and Config\_allsites.php are like Oracle Forms Property palette, but better.

 Most important modules are :